Festivals & Events

 Plenty of lucky options

 Rain or shine, this traditional festival is held every year on January 9 on Route 50 in downtown Maebashi.
-Approximately 600 stalls sell charms and daruma, so you are bound to find one you fancy.
+Hundreds of stalls sell charms and daruma, so you are bound to find one you fancy.
 The most common variety offered is the daruma doll, but you can also purchase other kinds of charms such as maneki-neko cats.
 In true market style, there are often no price tags, giving you the chance to bargain with the friendly stall owners.

 What do you do with a daruma doll?